 In 2020, the Legislative Analysis and Public Policy Association (LAPPA) undertook an extensive research project to determine the status of Good Samaritan fatal overdose prevention laws throughout the United States, including the District of Columbia and all U.S. territories.
 In the three years since, LAPPA updated the document multiple times.
-As of May 2024, 48 states and the District of Columbia have Good Samaritan fatal overdose prevention laws.
-Only Kansas and Wyoming do not have such laws.
-Additionally, none of the other U.S. territories has a Good Samaritan fatal overdose prevention law in place.
+As of July 2025, all 50 states and the District of Columbia have Good Samaritan fatal overdose prevention laws.
+None of the U.S. territories has a Good Samaritan fatal overdose prevention law in place.